 If receiving therapy before or during the process of a divorce is not an option, it is strongly suggested that one seeks professional help after the divorce has been finalized.
 While many people choose to “go it alone”, the professional help of a therapist will help them to see the changes within themselves that they may have not noticed.
-A challenging life-transition like a divorce almost always has unintended psychological consequences that often go unnoticed when introspectively examining oneself.
-In other words, a person with no previous mental health issues go through divorce, they may develop symptoms of depression or anxiety.
-If this is something they’ve never experienced, it would be difficult to recognize, and can impact their daily life.
+A challenging life transition like a divorce almost always has unintended psychological consequences that often go unnoticed when introspectively examining oneself.
+In other words, a person with no previous mental health issues goes through a divorce, they may develop symptoms of depression or anxiety.
+If this is something they’ve never experienced, it would be difficult to recognize and can impact their daily life.

-Above all, individual therapy gives individuals an outlet to air out their story.
+Above all, individual therapy gives individuals an outlet to air out their stories.
 This serves as a mental and emotional release that brings new constructive perspectives to light that would’ve otherwise gone undiscovered.
-Talking about the divorce with a therapist in a confidential setting allows people to achieve peace of mind because they can speak freely about whatever issue is truly bothering them without the fear of judgement.
-Once the problems most pertinent to individual receiving therapy have been identified, the therapist can help them develop goal-oriented methods to overcome them.
+Talking about the divorce with a therapist in a confidential setting allows people to achieve peace of mind because they can speak freely about whatever issue is truly bothering them without the fear of judgment.
+Once the problems most pertinent to individuals receiving therapy have been identified, the therapist can help them develop goal-oriented methods to overcome them.

 1.)
 “National Marriage & Divorce Rates 2000-16.” https://www.cdc.gov , Center for Disease